-The Operations section contains prebuilt or stored code-snippets or operating syntax that can be accessed through the machines 'emulator-interface' while it's state is 'STATE.ON'
+The Operations section contains prebuilt or stored code-snippets or operating syntax that can be accessed through the machines 'emulator-interface' while the state is 'STATE.ON'

 The Packages section of the Ring contains any desired package according to a semi-controlled format.
 These are managed through OpenPackager™ in the corehost or external folder.
 Upon the state of the machine turning to STATUS.ON, the packages folder will populate with sym-links through a temporary ln - assignment.
 This will be unassigned when the status of the machine is STATE.OFF